ahiyantra/00th-gazebo-simulation-setup-assets/ur5_realsense_cameras_ros2/extras/README_WSL2-UBUNTU22.md

-# Creating a setup on windows 10 with ubuntu 22 to work on the imoco project.
+# Creating a setup on windows 10 with ubuntu 22 to work on the -01st-redacted-term- project.

-The "windows subsystem for linux" (WSL) version 02, although not version 01, can be used to create a setup that allows the user to work on the imoco project.
+The "windows subsystem for linux" (WSL) version 02, although not version 01, can be used to create a setup that allows the user to work on the -01st-redacted-term- project.
 This setup behaves more like a dual boot of windows with a linux distro and less like an instance of a linux distro in a virtual machine on windows, which allows better utilisation of all hardware resources.
 Here, we'll choose the ubuntu 22 distro.

 Since the WSL 2 is originally intended to be used as a text terminal, it doesn't have a pre-installed desktop GUI package but we can install one of our choice, just like in any other instance of the ubuntu 22 distro.
 Here, we'll choose the lightweight XFCE desktop GUI package.